makinacorpus/DbToolsBundle/docs/content/anonymization/pack-FR-Fr.md

 ## LastnameAnonymizer

-Works like the StringAnonymizer, but with a provided sample of 500 french lastnames.
+Same as LastnameAnonymizer from core, but with a provided sample of 500 french lastnames.

 ::: code-group
 ```php [Attribute]